Top tips for DLT registration: A step-by-step guide

 To begin with, ensure you understand the template requirements as mandated by the Telecom Regulatory Authority of India (TRAI).
 This includes clearly defining specific information like the sender ID and message content.
 The typical time frame for DLT template approval ranges between 3-7 days, and potential delays due to queue backlogs should be anticipated.

-4 tips to creating effective content templates
+4 tips for creating effective content templates

 1. Define the purpose: Start by clearly defining the purpose of your message.
 You need to ensure that whether it’s a transaction notification or a promotional message, the clarity of purpose aligns with the user’s expectations and compliance standards.